 Have you ever considered commissioning music written especially for you or your organization?
 Commissioning a piece of music is a collaborative process, and there are many factors to consider.
-The following FAQs should help you think through this process.
+The following will help you think through this process.

-The cost of a commission may be more affordable than you think.
-The fee is determined by a number of factors including the length of the proposed work, the instrumentation (e.g., soloist only, chorus, small instrumental ensemble), and the time frame provided for its composition.
+The fee is determined by a number of factors, including: the length of the proposed work, the instrumentation (e.g., soloist only, chorus, chamber ensemble), and the time frame provided for its composition.
 Once the piece is composed, a master score and parts for the performers must also be prepared.
-The cost for this service is included in the fee.
-Current rates available upon request.
+The cost for professional engraving is included in the fee.
+Current rates available here.

-Half of the commissioning fee is normally paid before the project begins, and the remainder is paid upon receipt of the completed score.
+Half of the commissioning fee is paid when the letter of agreement is signed, and the remainder is paid upon receipt of the completed score.

-How long does it take a composer to write a piece of music?
+3. Length of time a composer needs to write a piece of music:

 Generally, it is best to allow 9-12 months from the signing of an agreement until the work has been completed.
-In some instances, shorter time frames (e.g., 3-9 months) may be arranged.
+In some instances, shorter time frames may be arranged.

-If a text is needed, you may want to choose a passage from Scripture or other sacred writing.
-For a secular work, a public domain poem might be your choice.
+If a text is needed, you may want to choose a passage from the Bible or other sacred writing.
+For a secular work, a public domain poem makes a nice choice.
 If a copyrighted text is selected, securing permission to use the text and paying any corresponding fees are the responsibilities of the commissioning party.
 If necessary, the composer can assist in the text selection process.

 Normally, the letter of agreement will: